Lawrence-le/portfolio/README.md

 Experienced professional with expertise in Sales and Marketing, Product & Project Management, and Business & Data Analytics.

-I have extensive experience collaborating with stakeholders across regions, with a focus on the USA.
-I led a key project that forged partnerships between Japan and the USA, showcasing my skill in cross-cultural dynamics and fostering successful collaborations.
-My strong communication skills bridged cultural gaps and contributed to project success, strengthening relationships with clients and partners.

 ***

 ## Skills